-- 3.5.3.37 Development within areas designated as Focal Points shall have regard for their importance as points of interest and gathering spots, opportunities for public art, restaurants, café and retail as well as future transit stops.
-Detail design guidance for areas designated as Gateway or Focal Points should have regard for the CBD Urban Design Guidelines. - 3.5.3.38 Schedule "C.7.B.CBD" identifies a network of major and minor Open Space Linkages throughout the Central Business District.
+- 3.5.3.36 Development within areas designated as Focal Points shall have regard for their importance as points of interest and gathering spots, opportunities for public art, restaurants, cafe and retail as well as future transit stops.
+Detail design guidance for areas designated as Gateway or Focal Points should have regard for the CBD Urban Design Guidelines. - 3.5.3.37 Schedule "C.7.B.CBD" identifies a network of major and minor Open Space Linkages throughout the Central Business District.
 The linkages identified in this Schedule will be developed in conjunction as adjacent development and redevelopment occurs.
-Applications for development will, where required, incorporate the trail linkage into the site design. - 3.5.3.39 Major linkages refer to "off street" trails facilitating both bicycle and pedestrian traffic, and typically will be wider in dimension than minor linkages.
-Minor linkages occur within existing streets or constrained areas and are identified by street signage and pavement markings.
-The design of both major and minor linkages shall have regard for the CBD Urban Design Guidelines. - The major open space linkages adjacent to the CPR corridor will eventually serve as a 3.5.3.40 major east-west connection through the centre of the Town, providing access to points of community interest via a system of minor trail connections.
-This linkage will also serve to protect the CPR corridor from noise and vibration sensitive developments. - 3.5.3.41 A corridor width of 5 to 20 metres will be achieved on both sides of the CPR right-ofway. - 3.5.3.42 The Town will monitor and anticipate the need for pedestrian crossings at the intersection of the former CNR crossing and the existing CPR corridor north of the Mill Pond. - 3.5.3.43 Where deemed feasible by the Town and the Halton Region Conservation Authority, development applications adjacent the Sixteen Mile Creek will incorporate pedestrian access along the creek edge.
-In doing so, opportunities for seating and view points should also be encouraged as described in the CBD Urban Design Guidelines.
+Applications for development will, where required, incorporate the trail linkage into the site design. - 3.5.3.38 Major linkages refer to active transportation connection between popular destinations, the GO Station and the wider community.
+Minor linkages provided internal connections, facilitating walking and cycling within the area..
+The design of both major and minor linkages shall have regard for the Town's Urban Design Guidelines and Standards. - 3.5.3.39 Main Street East connects the community and cultural arts district in the east to the historic downtown in the west.
+It is envisioned as a landmark street and a central focus for the UGC/MTSA.
+The design of Main Street East should include active pedestrian boulevards, wide sidewalks, consistent paving treatment, street tree planting and active frontages.
+Buildings along Main Street East should include a generous setback along the south side for an additional row of trees and plantings within the private setback. - 3.5.3.40 Unless otherwise directed by the property owner of the railway right-of-way, buildings shall be setback a minimum of 30 metres from the property line of the railway right-of way.